-When creating Custom Conversions on Facebook, you are presented with several options.
+When creating Custom Conversions or Custom Audiences on Facebook, you are presented with several options for the URL field.
 When your website events meet a specific URL criteria, that will equate a “CONVERSION”.
 That URL criteria is set via three options:

 What are Custom Conversions?